Texas A&M’s Business School honors the firm for advancing their mission

 Ability to provide meaningful implications and recommendations based on results/insights

-Mays is a full-service business school that steps up to advance the world’s prosperity.
+At Mays Business School, we strive to advance the world’s prosperity.
 Our mission is to be a vibrant learning organization that creates impactful knowledge and develops transformational leaders.
-Mays Business School educates more than 6,400 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.
-Mays consistently ranks among the top public business schools in the country for its programs and for faculty research.
+Mays Business School educates nearly 6,300 undergraduate, masters, and doctoral students in accounting, finance, information systems and operations management, management, and marketing.
+Mays ranks consistently among the top public business schools in the country for its programs and for faculty research.

 Humana Inc. (NYSE: HUM) is committed to helping our millions of medical and specialty members achieve their best health.
 Our successful history in care delivery and health plan administration is helping us create a new kind of integrated care with the power to improve health and well-being and lower costs.
 Our efforts are leading to a better quality of life for people with Medicare, families, individuals, military service personnel, and communities at large.